Oh, if you could have been a fly in my house last night, as my husband and I discussed the ramifications of today’s verse.

 is made up only of rules taught by men.
 (Isaiah 29:13, NIV)

-Ladies, don’t compare yourselves to other women, whether it’s a Proverbs 31 woman, or a woman in your church.
+Ladies, don’t compare yourselves to other women, whether it’s a poem about a Proverbs 31 woman, or a woman in your local congregation.
+Here is an important verse to memorize.
+Yes, really.

 We do not dare to classify or compare ourselves with some who commend themselves.
 When they measure themselves by themselves and compare themselves with themselves, they are not wise (2 Corinthians 10:12, NIV).